Tudor-Dan/TestingPullRequests-1/README.md

 ### Agile Workshop Practice

-#### Life is but a walking shadow, a poor player that struts and frets upon the stage and then is heard no more
+#### Life is but a walking shadow, a poor player that struts and frets upon the stage and then is heard no more (Will Shakespeare)

 Git flow:
 1. Before creating a new branch choose which is the source branch